 Even more shocking, if we decided to write the book of our DNA, assuming a typing speed of 60 words per minute, and working eight hours a day every day, it would take fifty years.

 Now let's talk about lengths.
 A one-millimeter-long piece of DNA contains three million bases, or letters.
 If we unrolled and unpacked the DNA of a single cell, we would obtain a sequence of two meters in length.
 If we unwrap the total DNA of a human being (estimated to have about 38 trillion cells), its length would be more than 100,000 million kilometers, and it would weigh only 0.18 grams.
-An extension equivalent to traveling the distance between the Earth and the Moon about seven thousand times.
+An extension equivalent to making about 26,000 trips from the Earth to the Moon (round trip).

 2. Human genome project